ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/312300 Excavation and Fill.md

 	3. Any damages to the pipe that occurs from improper compaction procedures or the use of mechanical compaction too close to the pipe shall immediately be repaired by the Contractor.
 If compaction equipment which is narrower than full trench width is used, the equipment shall be operated first on each side of the pipe between the edge of the pipe and the trench walls and then centered over the pipe.
 	4. Horizontal placement of bedding and shading shall extend the full trench width to undisturbed trench width to undisturbed trench wall material.
 1. 3.4 Trench Backfill

-## General

-: Backfill materials shall be placed in lifts and compacted to 95 percent.
+	 1. General: Backfill materials shall be placed in lifts and compacted to 95 percent.
 Road crossings will in general, be backfilled with imported material.
 All excavation and backfill within the City Right of Way shall follow all current City requirements at the time of construction.
 	1. Salvaged topsoil shall be replaced to its approximate original depth in all open areas and areas to be re-vegetated.
 2. For Manholes Located in Gravel or Paved Areas:
       1. Backfill materials shall be compacted to 95 percent in lifts recommended not to exceed 6-inches.